J-sephB-lt-n/named-entity-recognition-microservice/README.md

 An example of an API which extracts named entities from a provided user query.

+Some notes:

-I have not load tested it at all yet.
+- I have not load tested it at all

+- The model is being downloaded on the first client request (making it very slow).
+The model download should be moved to the Dockerfile (i.e. to the image build step)

 Deploy it on a google Cloud Run service as follows: